CrunchyData/postgres-operator/hugo/content/Security/install-postgres-operator-rbac.md

 ## Installation of PostgreSQL Operator RBAC

-Install the requisite PostgreSQL Operator RBAC resources, *as a Kubernetes cluster admin user*,  by running a Makefile target:
+Please note, installation of the PostgreSQL Operator RBAC requires Kubernetes Cluster-Admin.

+The first step is to install the PostgreSQL Operator RBAC configuration.
+This can be accomplished  by running:

     make installrbac

-This script creates the following RBAC resources on your Kubernetes cluster:
+This script will install the PostreSQL Operator Custom Resource Definitions, CRD’s and creates the following RBAC resources on your Kubernetes cluster:

 | Setting |Definition  |
 |---|---|